Related Topics

-Low-income older adults are at especially high risk of having higher “debt stress,” or the ratio of debt to assets.
-A surprise expense, like a health crisis or home repair, can result in an overwhelming financial burden that can impact a person’s economic security, peace of mind, and even their health.
+Low-income older adults are at especially high risk of having higher “debt stress,” Johnston continued—which is the ratio of debt to assets.
+And that means that any surprise expense, like a health crisis or home repair, can result in an overwhelming financial burden.

 If you’re carrying debt and living on a tight budget, it’s easy to fall behind on payments.
-But it’s important to know that unpaid debt has consequences.
-One of these is the debt collection process.
+But it’s important to know that unpaid debt can lead to debt collection—a stressful process that can damage your credit report and more.
+Here’s what you need to know about what it is, how it works, and what to do if a debt collector contacts you.

 What is debt collection?

-Any type of unpaid consumer debt can fall into debt collection, such as:
+Any type of unpaid consumer debt can fall into debt collection, including but not limited to:

 How does debt collection work?